Home Home Sellers The Smart Seller’s Guide to Buy Home Santa Clara Timing

 Search Santa Clara Homes →

 You know how it goes.
-You hear about a specific week being the “best” time to list, and then that week passes.
-Suddenly you are left wondering whether you missed your shot entirely.
-A lot of sellers in Santa Clara go through exactly this kind of second-guessing, watching the calendar and second-guessing every delay.
+You hear that there is one specific week that produces the best results for sellers.
+Then that week passes.
+Suddenly you are wondering whether you missed your shot entirely, watching the calendar and second-guessing every delay.

 What Does Your Situation Actually Look Like Right Now?

 What is your housing situation at this moment?
-Are you watching the Santa Clara homes for sale count tick up, wondering whether you should be on that list instead of browsing it?
-Have you been holding off because you were not sure whether the best time had already passed?
+Are you watching inventory tick up, wondering whether you should be listing instead of waiting?
+Have you been holding off because you were not sure whether the best opportunity had already passed?

 Those are honest questions worth sitting with.
-Because the answer shapes everything about your next move.
+Because the answer shapes everything about your next move in the Santa Clara real estate market.

 What would it mean for you if the window you thought you missed was still open?
 How would that change your thinking about the next thirty days?